-Sustainability is an integral part of our corporate strategy and how we do business and it underpins our corporate Purpose: to create a safe and secure world, together.
-We have done a lot in the past year as part of the Group-wide sustainability programme, ensuring progress towards our Group corporate commitments and deliver our five ESG (Environmental, Social and Corporate Governance) priorities shown below.
+The Directors recognise that sustainability is an integral part of our corporate strategy and how we do business and it underpins our corporate Purpose: to create a safe and secure world, together.
+The Company has done a lot in the past year as part of the Group-wide sustainability programme, ensuring progress towards our Group corporate commitments and deliver our five ESG priorities shown below.

 - 1. We will reduce emissions and set science-based targets to get to net zero across our estate, assets and operations by 2040. - 2.
 We will integrate environmental sustainability into programme design to minimise waste and optimise resources. - 3.
 We will ensure the safety and wellbeing of all our people. - 4.
-We will make a positive difference to the communities we're proud to be part of and provide highquality jobs that support local economies. - 5.
+We will make a positive difference to the communities we're proud to be part of and provide high-quality jobs that support local economies. - 5.
 We will be a collaborative, trusted partner across the supply chain, helping to tackle common challenges.

-These activities form part of the Company's implementation of the Group-wide ESG Strategy as described on pages 54 - 75 of the annual report of Babcock International group PLC.
+These activities form part of the Group-wide ESG Strategy as described on pages 58 to 86 of the annual report of Babcock International group PLC.